Written by James D. Hudnall

 Superman is one of the most well-known fictional characters in the world.
 People who’ve never read a single comic-book in their life, nor watched any Superman cartoons, TV shows or movies, nevertheless can recognize Superman and knows significant details of his life.
 Like that he’s from Krypton which exploded, works at the Daily Planet disguised as Clark Kent, works with Lois Lane, and they know that his arch-enemy is Lex Luthor.

 Next to The Joker, Lex Luthor may the most famous supervillain in the world.
 The character debuted 80 years ago this month in the comic-book Action Comics #23 (well, technically it came out on March 31, but it was cover-dated April).
-I’ve read it, the story is rather typical of the time, as “Luthor” (as he’s known, no first name revealed yet) attempts to goad a couple of foreign nations into a war, so that he then sell them weapons to fight each other. and Superman stops hin, and I doubt that anyone involved in it, nor anyone reading it at the time, would have guessed that the character would go on to become so intrinsically linked to Superman.
+I’ve read it, the story is rather simple, as is typical of the time, as “Luthor” (as he’s known, no first name revealed yet) attempts to goad a couple of foreign nations into a war, so that he can then sell them weapons to fight each other, and Superman stops him, and I doubt that anyone involved in it, nor anyone reading it at the time, would have guessed that the character would go on to become so intrinsically linked to Superman.

 He was much later revealed to have been a childhood friend of Superman’s, who used to also live in Superman’s hometown of Smallville, who eventually turned against Superman because of raging jealousy from an accident which caused Lex to lose all of his hair.